skoolkid/skoolkit/sphinx/source/migration.rst

   $ skool2html.py --write P --pages Bugs,Changelog game.ref

+Udg
+---
+In SkoolKit 5.4, the :class:`~skoolkit.graphics.Udg` class moved from skoolkit.skoolhtml to skoolkit.graphics, but was still available in skoolkit.skoolhtml.
+In SkoolKit 6, it is no longer available in skoolkit.skoolhtml.

 flip_udgs()
 -----------
 The :meth:`flip_udgs` method on HtmlWriter has been removed in SkoolKit 6.
 Use